TheMas3212/tasd-js/README.md

 This library is designed to work in both broswers and nodejs

+## This Library is still in flux much like the spec it is for
+## Anything could change between versions until a stable 1.0.0 is released

 # Usage
 `static TASD.parseFile(buffer: Uint8Array)`
 Try to parses a file from a Uint8Array